 - Umar Musa Yar’ Adua University Katsina (UMYU)

 - Yobe State University, Damaturu

 I know some of you will start searching for the best university to study Sociology.
-Listen, there is no such thing as best universities or top universities to study Sociology in Nigeria.
-Nobody has that information.
-Although recommendations are allowed, don’t be deceived by the word “best”.
-Read why you should stop looking for the best University in Nigeria
+Listen, I don’t encourage such but if you’re bent on knowing the best universities or top universities to study Sociology in Nigeria, Check here

 Course description: I have lived long enough to know that sociology is one of the competitive course in Nigeria.
 Sociology is an analytic discipline concerned with understanding people as creators of, and participants in, society.
 That is, the analytical study of human groups and societies— how they develop, how they are structured, and how they function.
 Like human society itself, the field of sociology is extremely broad.
 The field is broadly concerned with the study of modern society and its social organizations, institutions, groups, and social roles.

 Sociologists study social influences on human behaviours, such as sexuality, ethnic identity, and religious belief, and how individuals become members of families and communities.
 In other word, Sociologists study the social world, from small groups of friends and families to formal organizations, such as universities and corporations, to entire nations

 The field is also concerned with social problems, especially all forms of prejudice, discrimination, and inequality, and with poverty, crime, violence, and the threatened environment.
 Sociologists emphasize sources of social problems in the organization of society, public policies for their alleviation, and today’s questions of social justice.